Join

 What commitment is involved from schools and colleges?

-Schools and colleges will be asked to identify eligible students and share information on the programme with them.
-Schools and colleges will be asked to facilitate the university preparation sessions by sharing resources with students and by facilitating their attendance at the live sessions.
+Schools and colleges will be asked to share information on the programme with their Year 12 and 13.
+Schools and colleges will be asked to facilitate UniPrep sessions by sharing resources with students and by facilitating their attendance at the live sessions.

 What are The Brilliant Club’s targeting criteria?

-1. Has previously been eligible for pupil premium funding
+1. Have previously been eligible for pupil premium funding

-2. Has no parental history of higher education
+2. Have no parental history of higher education

-3. Living in a postcode that is in the lowest 4 deciles of the IDACI postcode data
+3. Live in a postcode that is in the lowest 4 deciles of the IDACI postcode data

 Which universities are you partnering with?